dodiicahya/trade/README.md

-# go-trade
+# trade
-this is simple golang implementation using simple REST API to calculate max difference from remote file
+this is simple golang implementation using calculate max difference from remote file

 ## 1 installing dependencies
 ```